 Master of Divinity

-The Master of Divinity (MDiv) degree at Pacific Theological Seminary is designed to equip those called to preaching, church planting, bible translating, and missional work in languages.
-The degree provides a biblical and theological foundation.
-Our diverse, multidenominational faculty and student body foster whole and holy persons who are committed to service in Christ’s kingdom as God’s agents of change.
+The Master of Divinity (MDiv) degree equips those called to preach, pastor, plant churches, and do missional work.
+Our diverse, multidenominational faculty and student body foster whole and holy persons committed to follow Jesus and join God’s Spirit in redeeming all creation.

 Academic Requirements